migtools/data-mover/docs/design/initial-design.md

   - Find VolumeSnapshotContent based on Status.BoundVolumeSnapshotContentName
   - If snapshotContent.Status is empty or Status.SnapshotHandle is empty, keep waiting
   - Any other Status fields to check?
+- Create a `DataMoverVolumeBackup` with appropriate owner references and metadata (see above section).

+For each new `DataMoverVolumeBackup`:
 - Create new PVC with VolumeSnapshot DataSource, using VolumeSnapshot from above
   - Find PVC via spec.VolumeSnapshotRef.